tgxn/lemmy-ezmode/README.md

 You can edit this file to configure your lemmy instance further.

+## SMTP / Custom Docker Services

+Docker-Compose supports an "Overrides" file, which is used to add additional services to the stack, or override existing services.
+This means anything in `docker-compose.override.yaml` will be merged with `docker-compose.yaml` when you run `docker-compose up -d`.

 There are also examples for SMTP in `docker-compose.override.example.yaml` Make a copy of this file to `docker-compose.override.yaml`, then you can uncomment whichever SMTP service you want to use.
 Or even add your own custom services!